-Our objective with this article is to bring to light various evaluation and analytical methods for Bitcoin, so you can include them in your strategy.
+Our objective with this article is to introduce 7 of the best evaluation and analytical methods for Bitcoin, so you can include them in your crypto trading strategy.

 Without further ado let’s dive right into these tools.